OguzPastirmaci/vsts-dockerhub-dockercloud-azure/README.md

-### Fully automated CI/CD of a Dockerized Node.js app to Microsoft Azure with VSTS, Docker Hub and Tutum
+### Fully automated CI/CD of a Dockerized Node.js app to Microsoft Azure with VSTS, Docker Hub and Docker Cloud

 ![](<docs/media/workflow.PNG>)